 We view worship from two sides: adoration and service.
 Worship could be defined as pure adoration, the redeemed person contemplating and praising God in His holy perfection.
 Reverential adoration and committed service are both prominent expressions of the biblical concept of worship.
 True worship involves a willingness to serve and genuine service to God must be accompanied by a sense of reverence and adoration.

 — Psalm 95:6,7; Ephesians 2:10

-As a church and as leadership we do not affirm the homosexual lifestyle.
-At Crosspoint we challenge homosexuals and heterosexuals to live out the sexual ethics taught in the scriptures, which encourages full sexual expression between a man and a woman in the context of marriage and prescribes sexual abstinence and purity for everybody else.
+At Crosspoint we challenge all people to live out the sexual ethics taught in scripture, which encourages full sexual expression between a man and a woman only in the context of marriage and prescribes sexual abstinence and purity for everyone else.

 — 1 Corinthians 6:9-10; 1 Corinthians 6:18; Hebrews 13:4